backstage/backstage/plugins/firehydrant/README.md

 ## Features

-- View total active incidents for a service declared in FireHydrant
+- View all active incidents for a declared service in FireHydrant.
-- Quick links to the top 5 most recent active incidents in FireHydrant
+- Quickly access the top 5 most recent active occurrences in the system.
-- View incident metrics for a given service within the last 30 days, including: healthiness, total time impacted, total number of incidents, and MTT* (Mean Time To *) data such as MTTD (detect), MTTA (acknowledge), MTTM (mitigate) and MTTR (resolve).
+- View issue metrics for a certain service for the previous 30 days, including: healthiness, total time impacted, total number of incidents, and MTT* (Mean Time To *) statistics like MTTD (detect), MTTA (acknowledge), MTTM (mitigate), and MTTR (resolve).

 ## Setup